bismuthfoundation/hypernode/doc/Notes.md

 Since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.
 If so, use the docstring to add "Async" prefix instead to all async functions.

-common.py: TODO: split this file into 2: one "utils" with the functions, and one "params" or "posconfig" with the chain parameters.

 Write a simplified async node, with only node related commands, no client commands?
 Could serve as a base for a full async node later on, and will lighten the load on the hosting.
 Most diff. thing: the sync state loop to clearly decompose.

 Reread docs and code, change occurrences of MN to HN (code ok)

-Probly use static type hints? - MyPy
+WIP - Probly use static type hints? - MyPy

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.